tabahi/EmergingResearchTopics2022/README.md

 9. Some of the outlier topics for the last run (aqua color) could be newly emerging topics.
 For example: 202301,405_mirna_microrna_mir_21.

-10. When a topic's width increases compared to it's tributaries that shows an increasing weight of that topic.
+10. When a topic's width increases compared to it's tributaries, that shows an increasing weight of that topic.